Marketing: What to Put on Your Contractor Business Card (And Why Most Cards Get Thrown Away) - TradePass Blog

 What makes a contractor business card stand out?

-The cards that generate the most callbacks aren't the flashiest -- they're the most useful.
+The cards that generate the most repeat work aren't the flashiest -- they're the most useful.
 A clean design with clear contact info, your trade specialty, a license number for credibility, and a QR code or link to save your digital contact will outperform a card with fancy graphics every time.
 The goal isn't to impress -- it's to make it easy for the customer to contact you and share your info.